laasem/jekyll-now/about.md

 ### Contact me

-Want to chat, collaborate, or hire me?
+Have any questions, comments, and/or corrections?
 Feel free to reach out on:

 [lara.aasem@aucegypt.edu](mailto:lara.aasem@aucegypt.edu)